Larsh’s FG lifts Wisconsin past Minnesota 20-17 in OT

 Minnesota failed to score on its first possession in overtime when Anders Gelecinskyj’s 36-yard field goal attempt from the left hashmark sailed just outside the left upright

 It was the 130th game between the programs.
 This season’s game on Nov.
-28 was canceled due to COVID-19 issues in the Gophers program.
+28 was postponed due to COVID-19 issues in the Gophers program.

 Wisconsin (3-3, 3-3 Big Ten) had lost three consecutive games, not scoring more than seven points in any of them.
 The Badgers entered without their two leading rushers, Jalen Berger and Nakia Watson, top receivers Danny Davis III and Kendric Pryor, and left tackle Cole Van Lanen.